google/mug/README.md

 This has a few caveats:

-1. The code that checks the whiteliist is error prone.
+1. The code that checks the whitelist is error prone.
 You'll need to remember to check the special case for an empty Set:

   ```java
   if (allowedUsers.isEmpty() || allowedUsers.contains(userId)) {
     ...;
   }
   ```
-2. How do you disable it completely, blocking all users from this feature?
+2. If "empty" means all, how do you disable the feature completely, blocking all users?
 3. Assume `allowedUsers` in the above example is a flag, it's not super clear to the staff configuring this flag about what it means when it's empty.
 When your system has a dozen components, each with its own flavor of whitelist, allowlist flags, it's easy to mis-understand and mis-configure.

 Instead, use `Selection` to differentiate and make explicit the *all* vs. *none* cases.
 Code checking against a `Selection` is straight-forward: